GUIDE 2025

 How to writer a grant proposal cover letter

-First of all, an average grant proposal letter shouldn’t be more than one page long.
+First of all, an average grant proposal letter shouldn’t exceed one page.
 Cover letters are the pitch of your detailed grant proposal.
 Think of it as a summary of your book.

 Do your research before starting the cover letter.
 You can quickly find the correct information via a single call, email, or simply by doing some Internet scavenging.